Image without description

 Transform Esbuild generated JSX bundles to HTML pages.

 This plugin was enhanced with a few lines of code to support Front Matter, CSS bundles and images.
-The result was named green-build.
+The enhanced plugin was used to create a small JSX UI library known as Green Lib.

-Green lib
+Green Lib

 Fast evolving CSS